judepayne/code-viz/README.md

     ./target/mac/code-viz -h

-*exclusions* Please see the `exclusions` file at the top level of this repo for an example of how to exclude directories from the traversal.
+*exclusions* Please see the `exclusions` file at the top level of this repo for an example of how to exclude certain directories from the traversal.

 #### As a Clojure library